cse110-sp24-group32/cse110-sp24-group32/admin/team.md

 - ## **Richard Masser-Frye**:
   I'm a fourth year Math-CS major, and my role is developer.
 Besides math and CS, I am also studying Chinese and cognitive science.
 My GitHub is https://github.com/richmass1/

+- ## **Hailani Lam**:
+  Hi!
+I am a current third-year, majoring in computer science.
+I am one of the team developers.
+Some hobbies of mine are reading, rock climbing, and playing video games.

+  My github profile can be found [here](https://github.com/hlani) .